 CSP Magazine, a top convenience store and gas station trade publication recently released its list of top convenience stores by number of stores for 2017.
 Not surprisingly, 7-Eleven Inc., with 8,303 locations came in No. 1, repeating its position from last year.

 In fact, the rest of the top 4, including Alimentation Couch-Tard, Speedway, a division of Marathon Petroleum Corp.
-(NYSE:MPCC), and Casey's General Stores Inc. (NASDAQ:CASYC) all landed in exactly the same position as 2016.
+(NYSE:MPCA), and Casey's General Stores Inc. (NASDAQ:CASYB) all landed in exactly the same position as 2016.